vinayakmishra4/Stock-Image-Scraper-/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.

----

-*If you found this project useful, consider giving it a ⭐ on [GitHub](https://www.google.com/search?q=https://github.com/vinayakmishra4/Stock-Image-Scraper-).*
+*If you found this project useful, consider giving it a ⭐ on GitHub!*